 Top Photo Spot: The seaside wall behind the Hassan II Mosque.

-Casablanca is generally a safe and welcoming city for travelers.
-However, like any major world port, a little street smarts can go a long way.
+The area is generally a safe and welcoming city for travelers, although a little street smarts still go a long way in any major port city.

 Safety Tips for the Port and City